dorjeduck/vood/README.md

 Vood is a Python library for programmatically generating SVG graphics and animations.
 While Vood relies on the excellent [DrawSvg](https://github.com/cduck/drawsvg) for creating the base SVG elements, it features a specialized animation engine built around a clear state and visual element separation.
 This architecture enables detailed control over transitions, such as property-level easing.

+The project is currently in alpha and undergoes frequent breaking changes.
+You’re very welcome to explore it, but please don’t build anything on top of it yet.

 ## Installation